polhenarejos/picokeys-docs/docs/picokeyapp/first-steps.md

 1. Plug the PicoKeys device into a USB port
 2. Use a direct USB connection whenever possible
-3. Launch PicoKeyApp if it is not already running
+3. Launch PicoKey App if it is not already running

 Go to **Home** and verify that: